kiyoshisasano/agent-pld-metrics/docs/labs/shift_taxonomy_proposal_v0.9.md

 visibility: "Public"
 ---

+> 🧪 This document is part of PLD Labs.
+> It represents an exploratory direction, not a normative part of Phase Loop Dynamics.
+> It MAY become part of a future specification pending governance review.

 # ⚠️ READ FIRST — Experimental Extension (NOT PLD 1.0)

 This document introduces a proposed extension to PLD.